“I thought he had no chance” – How Tiger Woods’ shock 1997 Masters win transformed golf forever

 Ron Sirak: “It was a societal accomplishment as well as an athletic accomplishment.
 It was as if Jackie Robinson broke the colour barrier in Major League Baseball and Babe Ruth’s home run record in the same season.
 When Tiger Woods had his A game, everybody was playing for second place.”

-THE MASTERS: The history and menus of Augusta’s Champions Dinner
+- THE MASTERS: The history and menus of Augusta’s Champions Dinner

 Renee Powell, second African-American player on the LPGA Tour (1967-1980): “It was the first time my father, William, and I had been to the Masters.
 Tiger had a tough start, but then played like he owned the course.

-“For him to win there, not by one shot but by 12, being a person of colour – it would not have had the same effect if it had been the US Open or PGA Championship.
+“For him to win there, not by one shot but by 12, being a person of color – it would not have had the same effect if it had been the US Open or PGA Championship.

 “It didn’t mean that every minority kid was going to pick up a golf club as a result, but because of the challenges in the past, it was a breakthrough and gave people hope.”